umairspn/LeetCode-Problems-Algorithms/README.md

-Linked Lists | Simple but Effective (Important to know the tradeoffs) Stacks and Queues | Importance of LIFO and FIFO and how they relate to Recursion and Call Stack Trees --> Graphs | DFS and BFS, Adjacency List and Adjacency Matrix Dynamic Programming | Completely reverse the thought process of Recrusion --> Instead, build solution on the go (HARD)
+Linked Lists | Simple but Effective (Important to know the tradeoffs) Stacks and Queues | Importance of LIFO and FIFO and how they relate to Recursion and Call Stack Trees --> Graphs | DFS and BFS, Adjacency List and Adjacency Matrix Dynamic Programming | Can we build a solution on the go?
+(Hard)